 Nominated consumer/peer leaders are evaluated based on their outstanding contributions in all of the following areas:

-These nominees are reviewed by a panel of judges that includes consumer/peer leaders in recovery from mental health and/or substance use disorders and behavioral health advocates, as well as representatives from HHS and communication professionals.
+These nominees are reviewed by a panel of judges that includes consumer/peer leaders in recovery from mental and/or substance use disorders and behavioral health advocates, as well as representatives from HHS and communication professionals.

 TV and film production nominees are evaluated based on the criteria listed below: